kredati/cin301y22/syllabus.md

 At the end of the year, your TA will tally the number of questions each student has asked, and the number of group notes to which each student has contributed.
 Each question or contribution to group notes will count as a "chit."
 Each chit is worth 7 points (although the maximum citizenship score a student may receive is, naturally, 100).

+Note that both tutorial citizenship marks require attendance at tutorial to complete.
+That is by design.

+Students may receive both kinds of chits for a single tutorial meeting.

 Taken together, the citizenship mark is 15% of your final mark.

 #### Papers